conquer891/conquer891.github.io/content/post/joining-data.md

 Let's see what happened here.
 Our left joined dataframe, nycDestsETLeft, contains the same number of rows (336776) as the original flights dataframe.
 But how many airport names came back as NA in nycDestsETLeft?
 We counted a total of 144399 flights without a matching destination airport name.

 What could this mean?
 Logically, this COULD mean that the flights never made it to their destination airport.
-A more appropriate speculation would be that flights that were bound for non-Eastern Time Zone airports returned a NA for airport name!
+A more appropriate speculation would be that flights bound for non-Eastern Time Zone airports returned a NA for airport name!

 Let's take a closer look.